NateTheGreatt/bitECS/docs/Intro.md

 #### ⚠️ Caution with TypedArrays

 When using entity ID versioning, be cautious if you are using the entity ID as an index into a sparse TypedArray.
 The versioning mechanism will technically change the entity ID by large amounts, which can lead to issues where the entity ID overshoots the length of the TypedArray.
 This can cause unexpected behavior in your system, because Javascript does not throw when trying to access an index that is out of bounds.
-Make sure your TypedArrays are large enough, or otherwise just use manual recycling.
+Make sure your TypedArrays are large enough, or otherwise just handle recycling manually.

 ## Component
 Components are modular data containers that represent specific attributes of an entity.
 They define an entity's characteristics by their presence.
-For instance, separate components might represent position and mass.
+For instance, separate components might represent position, velocity, and mass.

 In `bitECS`, you have flexibility in choosing the data structure for components.
 Any valid JavaScript reference can serve as a component, with its identity determined by reference.
 For concise syntax with optimal performance, a [structure of arrays (SoA) format](https://en.wikipedia.org/wiki/AoS_and_SoA) is recommended.